 - Cover your car when parked outside for extended periods.

-When these simple steps are taken, your vehicle’s appearance has a chance of remaining in excellent condition for ten or more years.
+Your vehicle’s appearance can remain in excellent condition for ten or more years.

 Proper Engine Care